JZ-Azure/SLURM_hybrid_cluster_setup_in_Azure.md/README.md

 ```bash
 AccountingStorageHost=ON_PREM_SLURMDBD_HOST_IP
 ```
-Note: Nothing needs to be changed in the on-prem `/etc/slurm/slurm.conf` file.
+Note: `AccountingStorageHost` does NOT need to be changed in the on-prem `/etc/slurm/slurm.conf` file.

-Add the following line to the bottom of `/etc/slurm/slurm.conf` for federation clusters display (optinal).
+Add the following line to the bottom of on-prem `/etc/slurm/slurm.conf` file for federation clusters display (optinal).
 ```bash
 FederationParameters=fed_display
 ```